Travel + Discover York: Maine Vacation Guide

 Holiday Lighting of the Nubble

-One of the most photographic and fun events in York Maine has to be the Lighting of the Nubble.
-When it gets dark during December, brilliant white Christmas lights shine from the lighthouse and keeper’s house, flowing from the contours of the tower, buildings, and fencing.
+One of the most photogenic and fun events is the Lighting of the Nubble.
+When it gets dark during December, brilliant white Christmas lights shine from the lighthouse and the keeper’s house, flowing from the contours of the tower, buildings, and fencing.

 The lighting repeats every night from the weekend after Thanksgiving until New Year’s.
-This 30-year tradition has become such a celebration that millions of people arrive at Sohier Park to enjoy the spectacle, as well as cookies, live reindeer, and Santa.
+This 30-year tradition has become such a celebration that millions of people arrive at Sohier Park to enjoy the spectacle, along with cookies, live reindeer, and Santa.

 York Days